UNINETTSigma2/documentation/code_development/guides/pytorch_profiler.md

    :width: 600px
    :align: center

    Fig 1: A simplified version of the architecture of PyTorch Profiler.
-A complete picture of the architecture can be found [here](https://www.youtube.com/watch?v=m6ouC0XMYnc&ab_channel=PyTorch) (see the slide at 23:00 min).
+A complete picture of the architecture can be found [here](#https://www.youtube.com/watch?v=m6ouC0XMYnc&ab_channel=PyTorch) (see the slide at 23:00 min).

 ```

 As shown in the figure, the PyTorch API contains a python API and a C++ API.
 For simplicity we highlight only the necessary components for understanding the functionality of PyTorch profiler, which ingrates the following: (i) aTen operators, which are libraries of tensor operators for PyTorch and are GPU-accelerated with CUDA; (ii) Kineto library designed specifically for profiling and tracing PyTorch models; and (iii) LibCUPTI (CUDA Profiling Tool Interface), which is a library that provides an interface for profiling and tracing CUDA-based application (low-level profiling).
 The last two libraries provide an interface for collecting and analysing the performance data at the level of GPU.

-Here we list the performance metrics provided by the profiler, which we shall describe in {ref}`Section<demo>`:
+Here we list the performance metrics provided by the profiler, which we shall describe in {ref}`Section<performance-metrics>`:
 - GPU usage
 - Tensor cores usage (if it is enabled)
 - GPU Kernel view